uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.3.3 =
+* Added option to define weather-based text color and background color / image for condition groups sunny, cloudy, drizzly, rainy, snowy, stormy and foggy
+* Added Date and Time option to the Date setting
+* Removed the alerts button color option; it will now use the text color.
+Changed colors for alert modal to fixed white background and black text.
+* Fixed OWM Weather system settings for yes/no sliders.
+  Note: This was introduced with 5.3.2.
+Please check the OWM Weather advanced system setting "Disable Bootstrap" in case you changed the system settings with that version.

 = 5.3.2 =
 * Added HTML5 Geo Location for visitor's location with IP address as the fallback.